WALKING

 Go out of the farm courtyard gate, turn left, walk along the road, down then up the dip in the road, then turn left at the sign for “Maiden Bower” which will take you to The Chrichton over the Crags Ridge.
 This is a magnificent green park campus that was once a Community Hospital and is now held in trust with all sorts of beautiful preserved community / council buildings there – a gorgeous church, a Holiday Inn hotel, the Japanese Garden, the Chrichton Central Cafe, the Easterhall Bistro, Shax charity superstore, etc.

-• The Chrichton, via Chrichton Golf Course (about 1.5 hours round trip)
+The Chrichton, via the Golf Course (about 1.5 hours round trip)

-Leave the house as in the description to Maiden Bower, above.
-Turn right as a detour at the peak of the Maiden Bower path, to walk through the trees, along the Crags Ridge path, (with great views of Dumfries) turn left via a gate along the side of a field and then right into more trees and either descend left via the Golf Course (FORE!) or at the very end of that path all the way right back down onto Craigs Road, by turning right down the hill through yet another field.
+Leave the house and follow the previous description to Maiden Bower, until you get to the top of the Maiden Bower path.
+At this point, turn right into the trees, walk through them until you’re going along the Crags Ridge path, (with great views of Dumfries) turn left via a gate along the side of a field and then right into more trees and either descend left via the Golf Course (FORE!) or at the very end of that path all the way right back down onto Craigs Road, by turning right down the hill through yet another field.

 LONGER WALKS

 This is further along Glencaple Road from The Chrichton.
-It is a perfect little hilly park, with both formal and natural landscaped zones, with the Robert The Bruce Garden featuring local artist drawn murals.
+It is a perfect little hilly park, with both formal and natural landscaped zones.
+The formal area, with it’s rose beds and immaculate lawn, features a series of painted murals depicting the life of Robert The Bruce, (including his links to Dumfries) created by local artists.

 Go all the way down the hill, through The Chrichton grounds, exiting out of the lower Chrichton Farm gate to walk towards Kingholm Quay, through some low-rise housing.
 This is a cute little riverside / harbour hamlet that features The Swan, which is a good pub with a beer garden that oXers classic pub-grub style meals.
 Kingholm Quay also has AnchorAntiques, a tiny vintage store on the riverside.